-Of substantiated cases in the US in 2007, 59.9% involved neglect (including medical neglect); 10.8% involved physical abuse; 7.6% involved sexual abuse; and 4.2% involved psychologic maltreatment.
-In addition, 4.2% experienced other types of maltreatment, such as abandonment and congenital drug addictions.
+Of substantiated cases in the US in 2012, 78.3% involved neglect (including medical neglect), 18.3% involved physical abuse, 9.3% involved sexual abuse, and 8.5% involved psychologic maltreatment.
 Many children were victims of multiple types of maltreatment.

-Physical abuse is inflicting physical harm or engaging in actions that create a high risk of harm.
+Physical abuse involves a caregiver inflicting physical harm or engaging in actions that create a high risk of harm.
 Specific forms include shaking, dropping, striking, biting, and burning (eg, by scalding or touching with cigarettes).
 Abuse is the most common cause of serious head injury in infants.
 In toddlers, abdominal injury is common.

-Any action with a child that is done for the sexual gratification of an adult or significantly older child constitutes sexual abuse (see Sexuality and Sexual Disorders: Pedophilia).
-Forms of sexual abuse include intercourse, which is oral, anal, or vaginal penetration; molestation, which is genital contact without intercourse; and nonspecific forms, which do not involve physical contact, including exposure, showing sexual material to a child, and forcing a child to participate in a sex act with another child or to participate in the making of sexual material.
+Any action with a child that is done for the sexual gratification of an adult or significantly older child constitutes sexual abuse (see Pedophilia).
+Forms of sexual abuse include intercourse, which is oral, anal, or vaginal penetration; molestation, which is genital contact without intercourse; and forms that do not involve physical contact, including exposure of the perpetrator's genitals, showing sexually explicit material to a child, and forcing a child to participate in a sex act with another child or to participate in the production of sexual material.

-Sexual abuse does not include sexual play, in which children close in age (typically considered < 4 yr apart) view or touch each other's genital area without force or coercion.
+Sexual abuse does not include sexual play, in which children close in age view or touch each other's genital area without force or coercion.
+The guidelines that determine sexual abuse from play vary from state to state, but in general a difference of > 4 yr (chronologically, or in mental or physical development) is considered to be abuse.

 Emotional abuse is inflicting emotional harm through the use of words or actions.
 Specific forms include berating a child by yelling or screaming, spurning by belittling the child's abilities and achievements, intimidating and terrorizing with threats, and exploiting or corrupting by encouraging deviant or criminal behavior.
 Emotional abuse can also occur when words or actions are omitted or withheld, in essence becoming emotional neglect (eg, ignoring or rejecting children or isolating them from interaction with other children or adults).